Beginnings

 The map image is the Burslem Ordnance Survey Map - published 1879.
 Reproduced with the permission of the National Library of Scotland. https://maps.nls.uk/view/101595905#zoom=6&lat=5902&lon=2263&layers=BT

 The orchestra was formed by the young and talented musician, John Cope.
-Cope had recently returned to the Potteries from Munich where he had been studying the organ with Rheinberger and was encouraged to establish the orchestra by his former teacher and mentor, Madame Marie Reymond.
+Cope had recently returned to the Potteries from Munich where he had been studying the organ with Rheinberger and was then encouraged to establish the orchestra by his former teacher and mentor, Madame Marie Reymond.

 Madame Marie Reymond and John Cope